rtCamp/wpveda-book/content/convetions/plugins.md

 **class-plugin-name-public.php** is class to load public facing functionalit.

-**template** folder contain templates files of your plugin.
+**template** folder contains templates files of your plugin.
 And also you can give option to developer to override your plugin template files in theme folder.

 ### 11. README.txt